A Major U.S. Spy Law Just Lapsed, But Your VPN Traffic Still Isn't Safe From It

 There is no VPN setting that shields you from Section 702 collection since the law doesn't target individuals directly.
 Instead, the law targets the companies that carry your data.
 If your traffic looks foreign and passes through infrastructure controlled by a U.S. company, it can be collected.

-A fix is on the table.
-The bipartisan Government Surveillance Reform Act, backed by Sen. Wyden (D-OH) and Sen. Mike Lee (R-UT), would require a warrant before agencies run backdoor searches on Americans' data collected under 702.
+A reform is on the table.
+The bipartisan Government Surveillance Reform Act, backed by Sen. Wyden (D-OR) and Sen. Mike Lee (R-UT), would require a warrant before agencies run backdoor searches on Americans' data collected under 702.
 It would also close a separate loophole that currently lets agencies buy Americans' location data and browsing history directly from data brokers, bypassing courts entirely.

 How to reduce your exposure under Section 702